The Arizona Dance Coalition Board of Directors

 Created Courses: Dancing for a Heartbeat (dance fitness program), Storybook Dance & Drama (young children’s creative dramatics program)

-Created Productions (Tucson): Year of the Blues Boogie-Woogie Tap Concert (2003), National Tap Dance Day Celebrations (2009-2011), Dance Festival of Southern Arizona (2013), History of Jazz Music School Concerts (Amphitheater School District/3 years and Tucson Unified School District/1 year)
+Created Productions (Tucson): Year of the Blues Boogie-Woogie Tap Concert (2003), National Tap Dance Day Celebrations (2009-2011), Dance Festival of Southern Arizona (2013), History of Jazz Music School Concerts (Amphitheater School District/4 years, Tucson Unified School District/2 year, and Sunnyside Unified School District/1 year)

 Author: Taps to Boogie: A Percussive Relationship, ON TAP, a publication of the International Tap Assn, 1 July 2006.
 Tap Dancing – A Step Towards Better Health 2009.